jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The movie industry took credit for the surge in business.
 They paid themselves more money and hosted more lavish Emmy, Golden Globes, and Oscar award shows.
 But while the audience seemed happy with movie blockbusters, there was more behind the story.

 Fundamentally speaking, movie theatres and home theatres are both technological gates.
-A customer must drive to Blockbuster like they do when attending a theatres.
+A customer must drive to Blockbuster like they do when attending a theatre.
 The DVD was, however, the sweet spot for the Industrial Age powers.
-There is no theatre capacity for a DVD, and it's extremely cheap to produce a DVD.
-Thus, the industry could use digital technology to lower the costs of mass-production of the DVD, while still charging premium prices required for a physical product.
+There is no theatre capacity for a DVD, and it's very cheap to mass-produce plastic discs.
+Thus, the industry could use digital technology to lower the costs of mass-production for itself, while still charging premium prices enabled by a physical product.

 Just like the bureaucracy of the medical and insurance system, the movie industry businessmen used Internet Age technology to its own benefit, instead of the customers.